 Discover Botswana : The Okavango Delta concessions

-The Okavango Delta region is the best kept secret in Southern Africa and is renowned for its exceptionally rich wildlife.
-In order to preserve this unique ecosystem, Botswana has chosen for more than twenty years the luxury ecotourism.
-Thus, to limit the impact of tourism on the environment, a large part of the delta has been divided into concessions, which are rented out to tourism operators for a limited period of time.
-On these concessions, a handful of luxury lodges have been set up, focusing on high-end and exclusive stays, as close as possible to nature.
-Some even have their own airstrip and are only accessible by private plane.
-Depending on the concession and the season, the activities offered vary, from mokoro rides to land and air safaris.
-But whatever they are, they all offer unforgettable experiences in the heart of unspoilt nature
+Southern Africa's best-kept secret, the Okavango Delta region is renowned for the exceptional richness of its flora and fauna.
+To preserve this unique ecosystem, Botswana has opted for luxury ecotourism for over twenty years.
+To limit the impact of tourism on the environment, a large part of the delta has been divided into concessions, which are leased to tourism operators for a limited period.
+On these concessions, a handful of luxury lodges have been set up, focusing on upscale, exclusive stays in close proximity to nature.
+Some even have their own airstrip, accessible only by private plane.
+Depending on the concession and the season, the activities on offer vary, from mokoro rides to land and air safaris.
+But whatever they are, they all offer unforgettable experiences in the heart of unspoilt nature.

 Community buffer zones

-Most of the Okavango Delta is divided into concessions that form buffer zones between the Moremi Game Reserve and the agricultural areas outside the veterinary fence.
-The veterinary fence, which runs around the delta, helps prevent the spread of disease between wild and domestic ungulates.
+Most of the Okavango delta is divided into concessions that act as buffer zones between the Moremi reserve and the agricultural areas outside the veterinary fence.
+The veterinary fence, which runs all around the delta, prevents the spread of disease between wild and domestic ungulates.
 These concessions, which are arranged around the national reserve, cover very large areas, and in most cases offer a concentration of wildlife similar to that of the reserve itself.
-Each of them is identified by an official "number" - NG for Ngamiland, the large region in the north-west of the country, for example - followed by the concession number.
-The exception is a few private operations, which operate within the Moremi Reserve.
-According to the government's directives, they favour ecotourism, minimising their impact on nature, while participating in the protection of the delta.
-To this end, they are leased by the Botswana government to private companies for periods of ten to fifteen years on average.
-Most often, these companies work in partnership with the local communities attached to each concession.
-These communities therefore benefit from tourism, which is a strong driver of their development, thanks in particular to the tax on collective investments and the creation of jobs resulting from the installation of lodges.
-Through this participatory management, the government is trying to involve the village populations, who are often disadvantaged, in the conservation of their natural heritage
+Each one is identified by an official "matricule" - NG for Ngamiland, the large region in the north-west of the country, for example - followed by the concession number.
+A few private operations are exceptions, as they operate within the Moremi Reserve.
+In line with government directives, they focus on ecotourism, minimizing their impact on nature while helping to protect the delta.
+To this end, they are leased by the Botswana government to private companies for periods averaging ten to fifteen years.
+In most cases, these companies work in partnership with the local communities attached to each concession.
+These communities thus benefit from tourism, which is a strong driver of their development, thanks in particular to the tax on collective investment and the job creation generated by the installation of lodges.
+Through this participatory management approach, the government seeks to involve the often disadvantaged village populations in the conservation of their natural heritage.

 High-end ecotourism

-In general, the ecotourism practiced in these concessions is of very high quality.
+Generally speaking, ecotourism in these concessions is of the highest quality.
 Prices are therefore expensive, ranging from US$400 to US$3,000 per night per person!
-Generally, everything is included in the daily package, except for transfers and exceptional activities such as air safaris.
-Access to the concessions is often exclusive with a very limited number of beds per camp and access only by air taxi.
-It is therefore advisable to book well in advance, especially during the high season, from June to October.
+Generally, everything is included in the daily package, except transfers and exceptional activities such as the aerial safari.
+Access to the concessions is usually exclusive, with a very limited number of beds per camp and access only by air cab.
+Reservations should be made well in advance, especially during the high season from June to October.
 The camps compete in beauty.
-The atmosphere varies: some are relaxed, "bush-like", others are more sophisticated.
-Needless to say, all of these camps are very comfortable, with architects and interior designers working miracles to make each visitor feel at home.
-The service is impeccable, exclusive and attentive to every detail.
-An example that speaks volumes: in winter, you will find a hot water bottle, wrapped in a pillow, to warm the bed, which is otherwise extremely comfortable!
+Atmospheres vary: some are relaxed, "close to the bush", others are more sophisticated.
+It goes without saying that all these camps are extremely comfortable, with architects and interior designers working miracles to make every visitor feel at home.
+Service is impeccable, exclusive and attentive to every detail.
+An example that speaks volumes: in winter, you'll find a hot-water bottle wrapped in a pillow to warm up the otherwise extremely comfortable bed!

 Plenty of activities